se-bre/cs_buildup/README.md

 **OS:** Ubuntu 14.04
 **Cloudstack Version:** 4.4 - 4.9 (latest subversion)
+**Virtualisation:** KVM

 This script will build up an fully working Cloudstack.
 You will have the Cloudstack Management, Cloudstack Agent, NFS Server, MySQL Server, KVM on one host.

+You need at least:
+ - 2 Cores
+ - 4GB RAM
-You need 2 disks:
+ - 2 disks:
    - one approx. 5 - 10 GB (root disk)
    - one additional disk for the NFS Storage (primary, secondary, template) approx. 30GB or more

 ### Howto